Floquet Fractional Chern Insulators and Competing Phases in Twisted Bilayer Graphene: Discussion

 Considering that the Floquet Chern insulator has been realized in experiments of monolayer graphene~\cite{McIver2020}, it is possible to observe it also in TBG driven by the light field, which is the first step towards realizing the Floquet FCIs predicted in our work.
 In fact, the parameters we choose here should be within experimentally realizable parameters.
 For example, both the driving frequency $\hbar\Omega=1.5 \ {\rm eV}$ and the driving strength $\mathcal{E}_0= 8 \ \rm{MV/cm}$ (corresponding to $P\approx 60 \ {\rm meV}$) are accessible by current laser technology.
-However, obvious challenges exist.
-For instance, the Floquet heating out of the long-lived prethermal regime results a featureless infinite-temperature system.
+However, obvious challenges still exist.
+For instance, the Floquet heating out of the long-lived prethermal regime will result a featureless infinite-temperature system.
+Fortunately, the time scale of the prethermal regime grows exponentially with the increasing driving frequency~\cite{PhysRevLett.116.120401,PhysRevB.95.014112}.
 Moreover, one should keep the driving off-resonant, otherwise the direct absorption of photons by electrons makes the effective static Hamiltonian insufficient to capture the out-of-equilibrium properties (such as the transport) of the system~\cite{Kitagawa2011}.
+Finally, while our analysis of the low-energy physics of the effective Floquet Hamiltonian indicates that the driven TBG system can host Floquet FCIs, a deliberate time-evolution scheme is still needed to reach the desired states.